Key Takeaways

 Why the Bar Matters More Than You Think

 Many clients initially focus solely on the drunk driver and wonder why pursuing the bar is worth the effort.
-The answer is almost always insurance.
-Oklahoma requires only $25,000 in bodily injury coverage per person for auto insurance — a policy limit that catastrophic car crash injuries easily exceed.
+The answer is often insurance.
+Oklahoma requires only $25,000 in bodily injury coverage per person for auto insurance — a policy limit that catastrophic car crash injuries can easily exceed.
 Many drunk drivers carry only this minimum coverage, and their personal assets may be negligible.

-Bars and restaurants, however, carry commercial general liability insurance with significantly higher limits — often $1 million or more.
-In cases involving severe injuries like traumatic brain injuries, spinal cord damage, or wrongful death, the drunk driver's $25,000 policy is functionally meaningless.
-The bar's commercial insurance may be the only realistic path to full compensation.
+Bars and restaurants, however, often carry commercial general liability insurance with higher limits.
+In cases involving severe injuries like traumatic brain injuries, spinal cord damage, or wrongful death, the drunk driver's $25,000 policy may be far too small.
+The bar's commercial insurance may be an important path to broader recovery.

 Beyond the practical insurance considerations, dram shop liability serves an important deterrent function.
 When bars face financial consequences for over-serving, they invest in better training, more attentive staff, and more rigorous cut-off policies.
 These measures reduce drunk driving and prevent future crashes.
 Holding the bar accountable isn't just about your case — it's about preventing the next one.